 Two of the must-see villages on Lake Garda are Sirmione and Malcesine.
 Sirmione is at the southern end of the lake, jutting out on a narrow peninsula.
 A fantastically romantic castle sits across the peninsula, cutting it in half with its moat which means you have to cross a drawbridge to enter the quaint, terracotta-roofed village.
 At the end of the peninsula you’ll find a gorgeous Roman villa with panoramic views across the lake.
 Malcesine is towards the northern end of Lake Garda, where the lake is surrounded by mountains.
 The perfect little harbour at Malcesine where the ferry drops you off in the shadow of the village’s castle is just the start; narrow, winding lanes take you toward the slopes of Monte Baldo and a cable car that can take you to the very top for a view that will take your breath away.

-Liguria and the Cinque Terre
+Liguria and genoa

 Hike Portofino to San Fruttuosso